fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 SomeGenericThing<MyType2> arg2 // oh no, MyType2 doesn't have the interface!
 Stuck!
 ```

-When the number of methods being abstracted over is small (e.g. up to, say, 10) then alternative is simply to pass a `DoSomething` function explicitly:
+When the number of methods being abstracted over is small (e.g. up to, say, 10) an alternative is simply to pass a `DoSomething` function explicitly:

 ```fsharp
 let SomeGenericThing doSomething arg =